 Then.
 Then the rain picks up and leaves give way to the weight of the moisture.
 Soft pit-pats become a drenching swish, a swish that makes it down past the leaves to the air that surrounds you.
 Down to the shrubs and small plants that grow near the path.
 Down to the dirt.
 It’s a different kind of rain sound.
 The kind they overdo in movies.
 Why can’t they get that right?

 Then, I guess it’s time to move on.
 Make a dash for it, find a dry spot.

 The air was still saturated from last night’s rain, and the morning sun was shining bright.

-A few inches away, a few feet away, beyond.
+A few inches away, a few feet away, and beyond.

 I was glad I decided to head out early that muggy morning.

 hung the leaves with tears,

 I want you near

 to help me to leave all my blues behind.

 in your heart is where